 It is a truth universally acknowledged, that a single woman better be in possession of a good fortune if she wants to retire some day,

 must be unless she is in want of a wife in which case it may work out okay.”

-If you have been waiting until you are partnered to pay attention to your finances, here are three reasons for single women to take control of their money today.
+If you have been waiting until you are partnered to pay attention to your finances, here are three reasons stop doing so today.